-Defining What is Insider Risk
+Defining Insider Risk

 5 Signs You May Have Insider Risk Vulnerabilities:

 The threat of Insider Risk is not always apparent, and vulnerabilities can often go unnoticed until it’s too late.
-In the infographic, we will take a closer look at five common signs that your organisation may be exposed to Insider Risk
+In the infographic, we will take a closer look at five common signs that your organisation may be exposed to Insider Risk.

 Taking Action: